jw2249a/2017-bayes-audit/2017-code/README.md

           audit-order-LOG-B13-2017-11-20.csv

-Produce first *plan* for the audit, put this information into directory/file:
+Produce first *plan* for the audit, and put this information into the stage "000" directory in the audit-plan file.

     3-audit
       33-audit-stages